 Director David Butler came from a theatre family in San Fransisco and started his career as an actor — he appeared in over 70 films, mostly in smaller roles, between 1910 and 1929.
 He made his directorial debut at Fox in 1927, and directed over 30 films for the studio during nine years, mostly comedies.
 During he late forties and fifties he directed a number of films starring Doris Day, best remembered of which is Calamity Jane (1953).
 He directed over 50 films, and in the fifties and sixties worked mainly in television.
 In 1955 he directed all 26 episodes of Captain Z-Ro, an educational children’s show that featured a professor who invents a time machine so he can visit different historical events.
 The series played out a bit like a precursor to Dr. Who, which premiered on British TV in 1962.
 Apart from this Butler had very little contact with science fiction apart from Just Imagine.

 Set and miniature designer Ralph Hammeras is better known as a special and visual effects creator, and later did effects for such productions as Chaplin’s The Great Dictator (1940) and Cleopatra (1963).
-He’s also a science fiction legend, having created effects films like The Lost World (1925, review), Disney’s marvellous 20,000 Leagues Under the Sea (1954), as well as such low-budget cult classics as The Giant Claw (1957), The Black Scorpion (1957) and The Giant Gila Monster (1959).
+He’s also a science fiction legend, having created effects films like The Lost World (1925, review), Disney’s marvellous 20,000 Leagues Under the Sea (1954, review), as well as such low-budget cult classics as The Giant Claw (1957), The Black Scorpion (1957) and The Giant Gila Monster (1959).
 Just Imagine brought him his second out of three Oscar nominations.

 Stephen Goosson was a more traditional art director, having worked on silent classics like Jackie Coogan’s Oliver Twist (1922) and Lon Chaney’s The Hunchback of Notre Dame (1923), and went on to do designs for such evergreens as It Happened One Night (1934) and Holiday (1938).
 He also worked on the sci-fi films Black Oxen (1923, review), Flight to Fame (1938) and the Lucille Ball comedy Her Husband’s Affairs (1947) — in which the sci-fi element consists of a hair-growth formula.